awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-trigger-source-repo-changes-cfn.md

 1. Choose **Execute**\.<a name="proc-cfn-flag-codecommit"></a>

-**To edit your pipeline's PollForSourceChanges parameter**
+**To edit your pipeline's PollForSourceChanges parameter** **Important**
+In many cases, the `PollForSourceChanges` parameter defaults to true when you create a pipeline\.
+When you add event\-based change detection, you must add the parameter to your output and set it to false to disable polling\.
+Otherwise, your pipeline starts twice for a single source change\.
+For details, see [Default Settings for the PollForSourceChanges Parameter](reference-pipeline-structure.md#PollForSourceChanges-defaults)\.
 + In the template, change `PollForSourceChanges` to `false`\.
 If you did not include `PollForSourceChanges` in your pipeline definition, add it and set it to `false`\.

   **Why am I making this change?** Changing this parameter to `false` turns off periodic checks so you can use event\-based change detection only\.